jerryc05/MyTemplate/README.md

 7. Copy your alias, functions, key bindings and more from `~/.bash_profile` (or other profile like `~/.profile`).
 8. Paste them to `~/.zshrc` (create the file if you don’t have it), or link them to `~/.zshrc` accordingly if you don't want to.
 9. Restart your terminal.
+10. You will be prompted with `zsh`'s first-use wizard.
+    - Prompt `0` if the config asks whether to create files like `.zshrc`

 #### Configure plugins